Discontinuous Hamiltonian Monte Carlo for discrete parameters and discontinuous likelihoods: Numerical results

-Table~\ref{tab:pac_bayes_performance_summary} summarizes the performance of each algorithm.
-DHMC outperforms Metropolis and Metropolis-within-Gibbs approximately by a factor of 330 and 2 respectively.
-The mixing of random-walk Metropolis suffers substantially from the dimensionality of the target (377 parameters).\footnote{We could not store all the $10^7$ samples in memory, so we kept only every 100 iterations for computing the ESS's.
-The discarded samples contribute little to the ESS's due to extremely high auto-correlations.} Conditional updates of Metropolis-within-Gibbs mix relatively well as the posterior correlation happens to be quite modest --- the ratio of the largest and smallest eigenvalues of the estimated posterior covariance matrix was approximately $46 \approx 6.8^2$.
+Table~\ref{tab:pac_bayes_performance_summary} summarizes the performance of each algorithm. \expandafter\MakeUppercase \dhmc{} with identity mass matrix outperforms Metropolis and Metropolis-within-Gibbs by a factor of 330 and 2 respectively.
+Using a diagonal mass matrix yields only a minor improvement here as the posterior displays similar scales of uncertainty in all the parameters.
+The mixing of Metropolis suffers substantially from the dimensionality of the target.
+Conditional updates of Metropolis-within-Gibbs mix well in this example due to weak dependence among the parameters.
+On the other hand, as demonstrated in the example here and in Section~\ref{sec:jolly_seber_example}, \dhmc{} not only scales well in the number of parameters but also efficiently handles distributions with strong correlations.